thehyve/ohdsi-etl-caliber/setup_environment.md

 The non-vocabulary tables, containing the actual EHR data, will be dropped and recreated by the ETL script._

 ## Initialize CALIBER
-Load the CALIBER data set into the caliber schema.
+Load the CALIBER data set into the source data schema.

 If not included already, also include the `medical`, `product` and `entity` lookup tables in this schema.
 See the section on ETL/Lookups describes how to load them from the ETL repository.

-The caliber schema should contain the following tables:
+The source schema should contain the following tables:
 * hes_diag_epi
 * hes_diag_hosp
 * hes_op_clinical